amado831/sysprep-image/README.md

 Go to c:\windows\System32\sysprep\sysprep.exe
 Select in the dropdown box 'audit', Click on 'Generalize' and then 'Reboot'.

-After system reboots, it will login as Administrator and you will not be prompted for a password if you did step 8 correctly.
+After system reboots, it will login as Administrator and you will not be prompted for a password if you removed the password correctly.

 After booting is complete,remove all the user profiles except Administrator and Default.
 They can be found in control panel/user profiles